-Single-game betting opens up every bet type to Canadians, ranging from moneylines to prop bets to totals wagers and point spreads.
+Single-game betting opened up every bet type to Canadians, ranging from moneylines to prop bets to totals wagers and point spreads.
 And that’s just the tip of the iceberg.

 Those bet types, among the many others, allow bettors to be more invested in events and games, and the provinces will benefit, too.
 It is expected that the Canadian market could bring in $28 billion in wagers within five years for sportsbooks that will create revenue for Canada.
 The multitude of markets that are available for single-game betting is expected to open up Canada to a massive surge in growth for the hobby.
 With private sportsbooks clamouring to offer their services to Canadians, provincial sportsbooks have no choice but to come in and offer up full markets to stay competitive.

 That’s great for bettors.
-The more variety available, the better odds to be found not to mention the additional bonuses and promotions that will be proffered as sportsbooks compete for new customers.
+The more variety available, the better sports odds to be found not to mention the additional sportsbook bonuses and promotions that will be proffered as sportsbooks compete for new customers.

-As more and more states in the US legalize sports betting, and start raking in tax revenue from the industry, the more and more likely it has become that Canada would go the same route.
+As more and more states in the US legalize sports betting, and start raking in tax revenue from the industry, the more and more likely, that Canada would go the same route.
 Revenue, without taxing citizens, is hard to come by.
 Sports betting offers an alternative to that which is proving extremely successful in the United States.

 New single-game betting laws allow each province to form and regulate gambling within its borders.
 With each province and territory able to decide how they want to move forward, the rollout of the new laws will likely be staggered as it has been following the United States Supreme Court’s decision to allow each state the same right.

-Ontario will lead the charge, according to most experts, with a full and robust offering of private sportsbooks expected alongside any ON provincially run sportsbooks.
+Ontario lead the charge, April 4, 2022, with a full and robust offering of private sportsbooks alongside any Ontario sports betting apps.